Platform Usage Contract

 1.2.
 SSO services are published and Bids of respective Storage Users are collected;

-3. The use of the PRISMA Platform for the services as mentioned in Sections 1.1. to 1.4 above is free of charge for the User.
+2. The use of the PRISMA Platform for the services mentioned in para 1 above is free of charge for the System User.
 Within the scope of the Applicable Regulations, PRISMA is entitled to introduce fees and charges for the use of the PRISMA Platform.
 Any changes must be introduced in line with the rules laid down in Art.
-12 and are subject to the approval of National Regulatory Authorities if required by Applicable Regulations.
+15 and are subject to the approval of National Regulatory Authorities if required by Applicable Regulations.

-4. Other services such as REMIT Reporting or API (Application Programming Interface) are priced separately and are subject to separate general terms and conditions.
+3. Other services such as REMIT Reporting or API (Application Programming Interface) are priced separately and are subject to Service Specific Terms.

 Part II.
 ACCESS AND CONDUCT RULES